This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Cook the spaghetti in a pot of salted water according to package instructions until al dente.
-Drain, reserving ½ cup of the cooking pasta liquid.
+Drain and reserve ½ cup of the cooking pasta liquid.

 - In a large skillet over medium heat, heat the olive oil.
-Add the garlic, parsley, lemon zest and lemon juice.
-Add the cooking pasta liquid and parmesan cheese and stir to combine.
-Bring the sauce to a simmer.
+Add the garlic, parsley and crushed red pepper, and cook until fragrant, about 1 minute.
+Add the lemon zest, lemon juice, salt, cooking pasta liquid and pasta and cook until the pasta is heated through, about 1 minute.

-- Transfer the cooked spaghetti to the skillet with the pasta sauce and toss until well coated.
-Serve with extra parsley and parmesan cheese, if desired.
+- Serve with extra parsley and parmesan cheese, if desired.

 Equipment